corsen2000/vim-mode-tutor/tour.md

 * d is the motion, in this case delete
 * m is the motion, in this case word
 * cdw will delete c number of words
+* this pattern can be applied to many commands

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick quick quick brown fox jumped over the lazy lazy lazy dog.